-Complete the following required information.
+Complete the following information.

-- → Filing for Office of: Indicate the office for which the candidate is accepting the nomination. - → District, Position or County: If the office has a district number and/or a position number or the office covers an entire county, indicate that information in this field.
+- $\rightarrow$ Filing for Office of: Indicate the office for which you are accepting the nomination. - → District, Position or County: If the office has a district number and/or a position number or the office covers an entire county, indicate that information in this field.